About me

 My main focus today is a large interdisciplinary project funded by the Russell Sage and Carnegie Foundations, entitled “The Study of Immigrants and Nonimmigrants in Atlanta and Philadelphia (SINAP).”
 In collaboration with political scientist Michael Jones-Correa (University of Pennsylvania), sociologist Dina Okamoto (Indiana University), and social psychologist Linda Tropp (University of Massachusetts-Amherst), we are using original survey data, in-depth interviews, and short field observations to examine patterns of cultural contact and threat among two U.S.-born groups (Whites and Blacks) and two foreign-born groups (Mexican and South Asian Indian immigrants) in metropolitan Philadelphia and Atlanta to investigate how immigration-driven diversity shapes patterns of intergroup threat, contact, trust, receptivity, and civic participation.
 We have now published six journal articles from this project: the first on how contact experiences shape welcoming among these four groups (Social Psychology Quarterly2018), the second on how contact and welcoming shape immigrants’ American identifications and attachments to the polity (RSF: The Russell Sage Foundation Journal of Social Science2018), the third on how contact between U.S.-born groups shapes their attitudes toward immigrants (Du Bois Review: Social Science Research on Race, 2019), the fourth on how feeling welcomed by the U.S.-born shapes the immigrants’ trust in Whites and Blacks, plus their levels of civic engagement (Annals of the American Academy of Arts and Sciences, 2020), the fifth on how skin tone shapes Mexican immigrants’ perceptions of discrimination (Social Psychology Quarterly, 2022), and the sixth on how South Asian Indian immigrants perceive and interpret their experiences of discrimination in a relational context (Social Psychology Quarterly, 2023).
 We continue to work on writing up results from this study in other scholarly journal articles and a long-term book manuscript, tentatively entitled Encountering Diversity: Blacks, Whites, and Immigrants in Segregated U.S. Cities.
 Along the way, we have also presented results publicly at places such as the 2015 National Immigrant Integration Conference, two stakeholder meetings in Atlanta and Philadelphia in Fall 2016, and academic conferences such as IMISCOE in Europe.

 In a second exciting collaborative venture, I am also working with political scientist Amanda Klekowski von Koppenfels (University of Kent at Brussels) to analyze results from our nationally-representative pilot survey and follow-up interviews that we fielded in the summer of 2014, through which we are modeling the selectivity and characteristics of Americans who reveal some aspiration to live abroad.
 This is one of the first studies to examine Americans’ “migration aspirations” from the point of origin, thereby complementing the growing literature on Americans who have already moved abroad.
 Our first article, based on our survey data, is now available in the International Migration Review.
-We are currently working on writing the results from the qualitative interviews, plus analyzing new results a follow-up survey we fielded in the summer of 2019, which allows us to explore how Americans’ aspirations to live abroad shifted (or not) in the wake of the 2016 U.S. Presidential election, dependent on their political ideology, strength of national attachment, and levels of civic and political engagement.
-See a recent writeup in the Washington Post featuring some of our study’s findings here.
-We are also in the midst of plans to field an expanded third wave of our survey in the fall of 2024, with gracious support from a new 2023-24 Faculty Research Fund grant we just received here at Tufts.
+We are currently working on writing up results from the qualitative interviews, plus analyzing new results a follow-up survey we fielded in the summer of 2019, which allows us to explore how Americans’ aspirations to live abroad shifted (or not) in the wake of the 2016 U.S. Presidential election, dependent on their political ideology, strength of national attachment, and levels of civic and political engagement.
+(See a recent writeup in the Washington Post featuring some of our study’s findings here.)
+Now, we are in the midst of plans to field an expanded third wave of our survey in the fall of 2024, through the Cooperative Election Study (CES), with gracious support from Faculty Research Fund and MUSE fellowship funding here at Tufts.

 Prior to coming to Tufts, I served as a Robert Wood Johnson Postdoctoral Scholar in Health Policy (UC-Berkeley and UCSF, 2008-10); a European Network on Inequality Research Fellow (Harvard University and University College Dublin, 2006); a National Science Foundation Graduate Research Fellow (Harvard University, 2002-04 and 2005-06); a Research Fellow with the Multidisciplinary Program in Inequality and Social Policy (Harvard University, 2001-04); and a Foreign Language and Area Studies Summer Fellow with the U.S. Department of Education (Brazil, 2002).
 I received my M.A. and Ph.D. in Sociology and Social Policy from Harvard University, where I received four Certificates of Distinctions in Teaching, and my A.B. (summa cum laude) in Sociology and Latin American Studies from Princeton University, where I received a President’s Award for Academic Achievement in 1998.